Goldman exits China's ICBC, seven years and billions later

 Other foreign banks still have holdings in Chinese lenders.
 Among them, HSBC Plc (HSBA.L) owns a 19.9 percent holding in China's Bank of Communications Co Ltd (601328.SS) and Spain's BBVA's has a 15 percent stake in China Citic Bank Corp Ltd (601998.SS).

 Goldman's sale on Monday is its third in about a year.
-The New York-based investment bank raised $2.5 billion from a partial selldown of ICBC in April 2012, most of which was bought by Singapore state investor Temasek Holdings Ltd, and another in January 2013 worth $1 billion.
+The New York-based investment bank raised $2.5 billion from a partial selldown of ICBC in April 2012, most of which was bought by Singapore state investor Temasek Holdings Ltd TEM.UL, and another in January 2013 worth $1 billion.

 Since 2006, Goldman has reported $3.5 billion in net revenue related to ICBC in quarterly filings.